alisw/alisw.github.io/infrastructure-mesos.markdown

 it can take up to one hour for the process to complete.

-## Deleting a slave
+## Deleting a Mesos agent
+{: #delete-agent}

-Similarly the documentation to delete a slave is found at:
+Similarly the documentation to delete an agent is found at:

 <http://configdocs.web.cern.ch/configdocs/nodes/deletenode.html>

-the recipe for destoying slaves is:
+the recipe for destoying agents is:

 - Login to `aiadm.cern.ch`.
 - Set up your OpenStack environment by doing: